dials/dials/doc/sphinx/documentation/tutorials/processing_in_detail_betalactamase.rst

 these tutorials.

 ..  hint::
-    If you are physically at Diamond on the BAG-training sessions, then this data is already available in your training data area.
-After typing :samp:`module load bagtraining` you'll be moved to a working folder, with the data already located in the :samp:`tutorial_data/summed` subdirectory.
+    If you are physically at Diamond on the CCP4 Workshop, then this data is already available in your training data area.
+After typing :samp:`module load ccp4-workshop` you'll be moved to a working folder, with the data already located in the :samp:`tutorial-data/summed` subdirectory.

 The data is otherwise available for download from |lactamase|.
-We'll only be using the first run of data in this tutorial, :samp:`C2sum_1.tar`, extracted to a :samp:`tutorial_data/summed` subdirectory.
+We'll only be using the first run of data in this tutorial, :samp:`C2sum_1.tar`, extracted to a :samp:`tutorial-data/summed` subdirectory.

 .. |lactamase|  image::  https://zenodo.org/badge/DOI/10.5281/zenodo.1014387.svg
                 :target: https://doi.org/10.5281/zenodo.1014387